On the complexity of binary polynomial optimization over acyclic hypergraphs: A strongly polynomial-time algorithm for -acyclic hypergraphs

-Therefore, each iteration of algorithm performs at most $\tau + O(|E| + |V|\log|E|)$ arithmetic operations.
-Moreover, we observe that \texttt{Acyclic($G,p$)} performs $|V|$ iterations, thanks to Theorem~\ref{charact}.
-We hence obtain that the total number of arithmetic operations performed by \texttt{Acyclic($G,p$)} is $O(|V|(\tau + |E| + |V|\log|E|))$.
+Therefore, each iteration of algorithm performs at most $\tau + O(\abs{E} + \abs{V}\log\abs{E})$ arithmetic operations.
+Moreover, we observe that \texttt{Acyclic($G,p$)} performs $\abs{V}$ iterations, thanks to Theorem~\ref{charact}.
+We hence obtain that the total number of arithmetic operations performed by \texttt{Acyclic($G,p$)} is $O(\abs{V}(\tau + \abs{E} + \abs{V}\log\abs{E}))$.

-To conclude the proof of the proposition it suffices to show that any integer produced in the course of the execution of the algorithm has size bounded by a polynomial in $|V|+|E|+\log U$, where $U$ is the largest absolute value of the profits in the instance (see page 362 in \cite{BerTsiBook}).
+To prove that the algorithm \texttt{Acyclic($G,p$)} is strongly polynomial, it remains to show that any integer produced in the course of the execution of the algorithm has size bounded by a polynomial in $\abs{V}+\abs{E}+\log U$, where $U$ is the largest absolute value of the profits in the instance (see page 362 in \cite{BerTsiBook}).
 The numbers that are produced by the execution of the algorithm are the profits of the smaller instances.
 The only arithmetic operations involving the profits are addition and subtraction of the original profits.
 In particular, this implies that the numbers produced are integers.
-Moreover, only a polynomial number of operations $p(|V|,|E|)$ occur in the algorithm since its arithmetic running time is polynomial in $|V|$ and $|E|$.
-Then, any integer obtained at the end of the algorithm must have absolute value less than or equal to $2^{p(|V|,|E|)}U$.
-Its bit size therefore is less than or equal to $p(|V|,|E|) + \log U$. \end{proof}
+Moreover, only a polynomial number of operations $p(\abs{V},\abs{E})$ occur in the algorithm since its arithmetic running time is polynomial in $\abs{V}$ and $\abs{E}$.
+Then, any integer obtained at the end of the algorithm must have absolute value less than or equal to $2^{p(\abs{V},\abs{E})}U$.
+Its bit size therefore is less than or equal to $p(\abs{V},\abs{E}) + \log U$. \end{proof}